The Role of Nurses in Disaster Response

 Emotional Fatigue

 Responding to disasters as a nurse can also be very emotionally fatiguing.
-Disaster nurses often treat people on the worst day of their lives, and are sometimes exposed to more traumatic and gruesome injuries than usual.
-Seeing so much human suffering in one place can definitely take a toll, so it’s important for nurses working in disaster response to maintain good self-care habits.
+Disaster nurses often treat people on the worst day of their lives and are sometimes exposed to more traumatic and gruesome injuries than usual.
+Seeing so much human suffering in one place can take a toll, so it’s important for nurses working in disaster response to maintain good self-care habits.

 Limited Resources & Unconventional Environments

-In disaster situations, nurses are frequently administering care in non-traditional environments.
+In disaster situations, nurses frequently administer care in non-traditional environments.
 People usually need immediate first aid at disaster sites, which are far from a sterile clinical environment.
 Beyond the triage phase, emergency response organizations sometimes take over open spaces like gyms or sports arenas to accommodate large numbers of people who need ongoing care.

 While it’s second nature for most nurses to grab the materials they need in their usual clinical environments, providing patient care in an unfamiliar space is always a challenge.
 Medical supplies are often limited immediately following a disaster, which can force nurses to make difficult decisions about how best to utilize them.